-Understanding the “horrific” history of racial inequality is necessary in order for modern reproductive justice, said Dr. Leandra Hernandez in the Roots of Knowledge Speaker Series on Oct.
+Understanding the “horrific” history of racial inequality is necessary to achieve modern reproductive justice, said Dr. Leandra Hernandez in the Roots of Knowledge Speaker Series on Oct.
 7.

-Hernandez began her presentation by explaining how her research is connected to the Roots of Knowledge by looking at the piece called “Genesis of Humanity.”
-The Roots of Knowledge describes this piece as, “Seated at the base of the Tree of Life are a man and woman who could be interpreted as ancestors of the human race, similar to the Judeo-Christian-Islamic story of Adam and Eve.
+Hernandez began by explaining how her research is connected to the Roots of Knowledge through the piece, “Genesis of Humanity.”
+The Roots of Knowledge describes this piece, saying, “Seated at the base of the Tree of Life are a man and woman who could be interpreted as ancestors of the human race, similar to the Judeo-Christian-Islamic story of Adam and Eve.
 The tree itself is composed of human beings originating from this prehistoric pairing.”

-“I thought this was particularly fitting for our time today especially as we’re thinking about families, life, and reproductive justice,” said Hernandez about how “Genesis of Humanity” connected to her research.
-“For me as a Mexican-American woman, I was also drawn to it because as we think about the tree of life interculturally, one of my favorite parts of growing up is the Mexican tree of life or Arbol de Vida.”
+“I thought this was particularly fitting for our time today especially as we’re thinking about families, life, and reproductive justice,” said Hernandez.
+“For me as a Mexican-American woman, I was also drawn to it because as we think about the tree of life interculturally: one of my favorite parts of growing up is the Mexican tree of life or Arbol de Vida.”

-“In order to understand where we are now we have to understand where we came from,” said Hernandez when talking about knowing the history of reproductive injustices in the U.S. because “we don’t focus on it as much… Black women slaves were used as test subjects for reproductive health procedures as early as the mid 1800’s.”
+“In order to understand where we are now we have to understand where we came from,” said Hernandez.
+“We don’t focus on it as much … Black women slaves were used as test subjects for reproductive health procedures as early as the mid-1800’s.”

-According to Historical Collections and Archives, during the years 1845-1849 enslaved black women were forced to be performed on for a series of experimental surgeries, performed by J. Marion Sims, that caused complications in childbirth.
-There have been debates on whether or not the women consented to these medical trials; more information about these events can be accessed through the US National Library of Medicine.
+According to Historical Collections and Archives, during the years 1845-1849 enslaved black women were forcibly subjected to a series of experimental surgeries, performed by J. Marion Sims.
+Ongoing debates question whether or not the women consented to these medical trials; more information about these events can be accessed through the US National Library of Medicine.

-“J. Marion Sims is always heralded as the father of modern gynecology, but the process through which he got there is horrific to say the absolute least,” Hernandez said.
+“J. Marion Sims is always heralded as the father of modern gynecology,” Hernandez said “But the process through which he got there is horrific to say the absolute least.”.

 “Medical experimentation on people of color was not uncommon practice at the time and continued to occur long after the abolishment of slavery,” according to Historical Collections and Archives.
 “Such experiments were considered socially acceptable, reflecting the influence of racism on the history of medical research and practice in the United States.”

-Hernandez talked about a documentary she watched during her research called “No Mas Bebes.”
-According to PBS, “‘No Más Bebés’ tells the story of a little-known but landmark event in reproductive justice, when a small group of Mexican immigrant women sued county doctors, the state, and the U.S. government after they were sterilized while giving birth at Los Angeles County-USC Medical Center during the late 1960s and early 1970s.”
+During her research, Hernandez discovered a documentary called “No Mas Bebés,” which tells the story of a “landmark event” in reproductive justice.
+A small group of Mexican immigrant women sued county doctors, the state, and the U.S. government after they were sterilized while giving birth.

 According to an article written by Alexandra Minna Stern, professor of American culture, history, and women’s studies at the University of Michigan, “Black women were sterilized at more than three times the rate of white women and more than 12 times the rate of white men.
 This pattern reflected the ideas that Black women were not capable of being good parents and poverty should be managed with reproductive constraint.”